 - Unauthorized use of University services, equipment, or facilities, such as telephones and photocopying equipment.

-- Violation of University rules for using information technology services and facilities, including computers, the University network, and electronic mail.
+- Violation of University rules for using information technology services and facilities, including computers, the University network, software systems, and electronic mail.
 (See Information Technology Appropriate Use Policy, online at https://your.yale.edu/policies-procedures/policies/1607-information-technology-appropriate-use-policy.)

 - Assault on, or coercion, harassment, or intimidation of, any member of the University community, including harassment on the basis of race, religion, gender, ethnicity, or sexual orientation; sexual harassment; or the use of a teaching position to harass or intimidate another student.

 - Engaging in a relationship with a student while serving as the student’s teaching fellow or in any other direct supervisory role over the student (as outlined in the University’s policy prohibiting “Teacher-Student Consensual Relationships”).

 - Disruption of a legitimate function or activity of the University community, including disrupting classes and meetings, blocking entrances and exits to University buildings, unauthorized occupation of any space on the Yale campus, or preventing the free expression or dissemination of ideas.
 (See Freedom of Expression, below.)

 - Refusal to comply with the direction of a University police officer or other University official, including a member of the faculty, acting in the performance of their duties.

 - Misuse, alteration, or fabrication of University credentials or documents, such as an identification card or transcript, including grade lists submitted by teaching fellows.